byuitechops/BYUI-Canvas-Admin-Tools/README.md

 If a user is logged in with their school email google account they should be able to go to the chrome extension store and it will be right there.
 ### Updating, Testing, etc.
 This will contain features on how to work on, update, and organize the app.

-If you're adding a new button to the extension popup:
+**Adding a new button to the extension popup:
   1. Create file with desired logic within the *scripts* folder
   2. Update the **manifest.json** with that file's name, based on where it'll be used (e.g. "https://\*.instructure.com/courses/\*/quizzes" if you were only going to be running this script on the quizzes page)
   3. Add a button to the **popup.html** (wrap it in a label similar to the others)